webmachinelearning/webnn/device-selection-explainer.md

 };

 partial interface MLContext {
+  readonly attribute boolean accelerated;
-  boolean cpuFallbackActive;
+  readonly attribute boolean cpuFallbackActive;
 };
 ```

 The behavior of [createContext()](https://webmachinelearning.github.io/webnn/#dom-ml-createcontext) is proposed to follow this policy:
-- return an error [in step 4](https://webmachinelearning.github.io/webnn/#create-a-context) if the context option `accelerated` has been set to `true`, but the platform cannot provide massive parallel processing at all,
-- and set the `accelerated` property to `false` when the platform could in principle provide massive parallel processing which may or may not be available at the moment.
+- Set the `accelerated` property to `false` when the platform could in principle provide massive parallel processing which may or may not be available at the moment.
+Applications may poll this property, together with `MLContext::cpuFallbackActive`.

+In the future, more policy options could be considered, for instance:
+- Return an error [in step 4](https://webmachinelearning.github.io/webnn/#create-a-context) if the context option `accelerated` has been set to `true`, but the platform cannot provide massive parallel processing at all.

 ## History